zenml-io/zenml/docs/book/user-guide/starter-guide/starter-project.md

 ---
-description: Put your new knowledge in action with a simple starter project
+description: Put your new knowledge into action with a simple starter project
 ---

 # A starter project